jakesower/spectragraph/docs/query-reference.md

   }
 }

-// Workaround: Filter in SELECT, then in application const patrons = await store.query({
+// Workaround 1: Filter in SELECT, then in application const patrons = await store.query({
   type: "patrons",
   select: {